 The foods they eat are important.
-"These years are critical for brain development, and what they eat affects focus and cognitive skills," psychiatrist Drew Ramsey, MD, coauthor of The Happiness Diet, says.
+"These years are critical for brain development, and what they eat affects focus and cognitive skills," says psychiatrist Drew Ramsey, MD, co-author of The Happiness Diet and Fifty Shades of Kale.

-The following 10 foods can help kids stay sharp all day long, and affect brain development well into the future.
+These 7 foods can help kids stay sharp and affect how their brains develop well into the future.

 2. Greek Yogurt

 Fat is important to brain health, says Laura Lagano, RD.
-A full-fat Greek yogurt (which has more protein that other yogurts) can help keep brain cell membranes flexible, helping them to send and receive information.
+A full-fat Greek yogurt (which has more protein that other yogurts) can help keep brain cells in good form for sending and receiving information.

-How to Serve It: Pack Greek yogurt in lunch with some fun mix-ins: cereal with at least 3 grams of fiber and blueberries for a dose of nutrients called polyphenols.
+How to Serve It: Pack Greek yogurt in a lunch with some fun mix-ins: cereal with at least 3 grams of fiber, and blueberries for a dose of nutrients called polyphenols.
 Dark chocolate chips are another option.
 They have polyphenols, too.
 These nutrients are thought to keep the mind sharp by hiking blood flow to the brain.

 How to Serve It: